NikkelM/Todo-PR-Checker/README.md

 ---

+This app is automatically built and deployed using Google Cloud Build, and subsequently hosted through Google Cloud Run whenever a new version is released on GitHub, ensuring your installation is always up-to-date.

-If you enjoy this app and want to say thanks, consider buying me a [coffee](https://ko-fi.com/nikkelm) or [sponsoring](https://github.com/sponsors/NikkelM) this project.
+If you enjoy the app and want to say thanks, consider buying me a [coffee](https://ko-fi.com/nikkelm) or [sponsoring](https://github.com/sponsors/NikkelM) this project.